SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 # Algorithms
 *How to solve problems effectively?*

 Algorithms are a sequence of steps for performing a task or solving a problem.
+Some common types of algorithms are sorting algorithms and searching algorithms.

 # Complexity
+*How difficult is the problem to solve?*

 # Models of computation